 The pec minor originates from the ribs and attaches to the front of the shoulder blade.
 Because of these attachments, the muscle has a big effect on the position of the shoulder blade.
 Due to the slumped posture that we are very familiar with in modern society (thanks, computers/phones/the internet), the pec minor is vulnerable to getting tight and shortened over time.
 As pec minor tightness gets worse, the shoulder blade is pulled and tipped forward.
 This new shoulder blade position is what leads to a potential cascade of problems.

 Restrictions in one part of the body can lead to dysfunction at other, distant areas of the body.
 This effect is known as regional interdependence and is the reason why pec minor tightness can cause pain in the shoulders, neck, and even headaches.
 You can also see this concept demonstrated when tight hip flexors cause lower back pain when standing, or sciatica.

 Relationship to shoulder pain

 A tight pec minor can result in the shoulder blade being tipped forward and pulled toward the side of the body.
 When the shoulder blade is in a suboptimal position, moving the arm overhead becomes difficult.
 The shoulder blade normally rotates upwards as the arm moves overhead, in order to keep the shoulder joint properly aligned.
-If it starts in an abnormal position, this upward rotation is more difficult and ultimately stops short, resulting in less motion for overhead reaching.
+If it starts in an abnormal position, this upward rotation is more difficult and ultimately stops short, resulting in less motion for overhead reaching or overhead lifting.
 When this occurs, the soft tissue structures around the shoulder are much more likely to be pinched between the shoulder blade and the upper arm.
 This pinching is sometimes termed ‘impingement’ and could result in pain over time.